 The yellow and white alloys are not used as much as the color alloys; however, they do have a good use for many instances such as fashion.

-In the 70s, there was an increase in the price of gold, which then made many obtain more jewelry consisting of white gold.
+In the 70s, there was an increase in the price of gold with a pure fineness, which then made many obtain more jewelry consisting of white gold.
 A white gold trend continues to make headway in Europe.

 Alloy consisting of white gold jewelry is made up of different alloy components.